Monday, October 2, 2017

 Ms Tawakkol KARMAN is a mother of three as well as a human rights activist, journalist, politician and President of Women Journalists without Chains.
 She is the general coordinator of peaceful youth revolution council and a member of the advisory board for the Transparency International Organisation and for several international non-government organisations focused on human rights.

 Ms. Karman is bold and outspoken and has been imprisoned on numerous occasions for her pro-democracy and pro-human rights protests.
 Amongst Yemen’s Youth movement, she is known as “the mother of the revolution”, “iron woman”, and most recently as “the lady of the Arab spring”.
 Ms. Karman was awarded the Nobel Peace Prize in 2011 in recognition of her work in non-violent struggle for the expression rights, safety of women and for women’s rights to full participation in peace-building work in Yemen.
-Upon being awarded the prize, Ms. Karman became the first Yemeni, the first Arab woman, and the second Muslim woman to win a Nobel Peace Prize, as well as the youngest Nobel Peace Laureate, at the age of 32.
+Upon being awarded the prize, Ms. Karman became the first Yemeni, the first Arab woman, and the second Muslim woman to win a Nobel Peace Prize.
 She encompasses a great deal of courage which she has shown, on countless occasions, through her perseverance to constantly confront injustice and build peace.

 To register for the event, click here